Complete Dental for the Family

 Our practice can provide a wide range of dental services.
 Our emphasis is on total preventive care for our patients.
 Total care begins with regular hygiene visits, regular check-ups, and continued home oral health routines.

 Our practice also provides the highest-quality services for restoring mouths that have been damaged by dental disease and injury and common problems that require cosmetic dentistry.
-Our primary goal for our patients is to achieve and maintain optimum oral health through advances in techniques, technologies and by maintaining their scheduled dental exams.
+Our primary goal for our patients is to achieve and maintain optimum oral health through advances in techniques, technologies, and by maintaining scheduled dental exams.

 With today’s advancements, no longer will you have to suffer the embarrassment of unsightly and unhealthy silver/mercury fillings or metal margins of the past.
 Eliminate the dark, black appearance in your teeth with new-age, state-of-the-art, tooth-colored resin or porcelain materials.

 A crown is a permanent covering that fits over an original tooth that is either decayed, cracked, or otherwise damaged.
 Crowns are made from zirconia, gold, or porcelain.
 Porcelain has the most natural appearance and is very durable.

 This process consists of two visits over the course of three weeks.
 Once the procedure is completed, proper dental hygiene, including daily brushing and flossing, is required to maintain healthy, bacteria-free teeth, gums, and crowns.
 This helps in the prevention of gum disease.
 Crowns can last for years with proper hygiene.